By Evan Forrest (SurfaceTip)

 - Maximum Length: 128 characters

-- May contain a combination of letters, numbers, and special characters.
+- It may contain a combination of letters, numbers, and special characters.

-- In case you have already set the password before and want to remove it, simply leave the password box blank.
+- If you have set the password before and want to remove it, leave the password box blank.

-The Trusted Platform Module (TPM) is a technology that provides a major advancement over BIOS in hardware-based security features.
+The Trusted Platform Module (TPM) technology significantly advances BIOS in hardware-based security features.
 It is a specialized chip that stores RSA encryption keys specific to each Surface device for hardware authentication.

 The TPM technology is a requirement of BitLocker disk encryption.
-The TPM helps you to encrypt/decrypt the entire disk without requiring your complex long passphrases.
-It means that the encryption key and decryption key are stored within the TPM chip.
-So your encrypted disks can’t be accessed on other devices.
+The TPM helps you encrypt/decrypt the entire disk without requiring complex long passphrases.
+It means the encryption and decryption keys are stored within the TPM chip.
+So, your encrypted disks can’t be accessed on other devices.

 The Secure Boot is a technology that blocks the loading of uncertified bootloaders and drives.
 It helps to prevent your Surface from being loaded with unauthorized operating systems and malicious software applications.

-If you desire to install other operating systems like Ubuntu, or other Linux distributions, you may need to disable this feature in the UEFI settings above.
+If you desire to install other operating systems like Ubuntu or other Linux distributions, you may need to turn off this feature in the UEFI settings above.

 Other Surface’s UEFI Settings

-We have also covered this topic for other Surface PCs as well, to learn more about other Surface’s UEFI settings check the link below:
+We have also covered this topic for other Surface PCs as well.
+To learn more about other Surface UEFI settings, check the link below:

 - Surface Go UEFI Settings